jamadelbarrio/Dark-matter-production-in-the-early-universe/README.md

 # Dark-matter-production-in-the-early-universe

 This repository contains all the code used for the computations and plots of my master's thesis.
+The code is written inside a Jupiter Notebook using python.
 Some `.txt` files are also included, as they provide input data required by the code.

 ## Contents